cornzyblack/scaling-journey/README.md

  - Kafdrop can be accessed in http://localhost:9000
  - Superset can be accessed in http://localhost:8088
  - FastAPI service can be accessed in http://localhost:8009/

-### Background on Services

-Airflow service is scheduled to run daily at 6:30 am